Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 3.1 Lighting

-It should be possible to provide light levels as low as 50 lux everywhere in each of the exhibition areas where light-sensitive objects could be displayed.
-This will ensure that the institution is able to fulfill the loan requirements of most lenders.
-It will also provide the institution with a high level of flexibility for the display of their own light-sensitive objects.
-Light sources should emit no or very little UV (no more than 10 µW/lm), which can be ensured by using no- or low-UV sources (such as LEDs or low-UV fluorescent tubes) or UV filters that exclude up to 400 nm.
+It should be possible to provide light levels as low as 50 lux in all exhibition areas, especially in areas where light-sensitive objects could be displayed.
+This will give the institution considerable flexibility for the display of its own light-sensitive objects and will ensure that the institution is able to fulfill the loan requirements of most lenders.
+Light sources should emit no or very little UV (no more than 10 µW/lm).
+This can be ensured by using no- or low-UV sources (such as LEDs or low-UV fluorescent tubes) or anti-UV filters that exclude up to 400 nm.
 The amount of absolute UV received by the objects should be below 10 mW/m2.
-Light fixtures should have a colour rendering index (CRI) above 90.
+Light fixtures should have a colour rendering index (CRI) above 90 and an R9 (colour-rendering of the 9th colour sample, red) of at least 50 for a good quality light and at least 90 for an excellent quality light.

 Designation

-Assessors will expect the institution to be measuring light and UV levels for new exhibits and to be using filters on UV-emitting light sources.
+Assessors will expect the institution to be measuring light and UV levels for new exhibitions and to be using filters on UV-emitting light sources.

 Indemnification